 Meet our people

-Sydney shares her reasons for opening Right at Home Round Rock and what drives her passion for home care.
+Sydney shares her reasons for opening Right at Home Round Rock / North Austin, and what drives her passion for home care.
 There is a depth of relationships this type of business offers both clients and their care team.
 The importance of helping people and supporting the community at large is a big part of serving others.
-Through in-home care, Right at Home Round Rock offers an empathetic helping hand to support people as they live their future.
+Through in-home care, Right at Home offers an empathetic helping hand to support people as they live their futures.

 Globally, an estimated 70 million people with disabilities have no access to a wheelchair.
 Those who cannot walk must crawl or be carried to their destination.
 In collaboration with a network of like-minded partners, Free Wheelchair Mission has distributed more than 1 million wheelchairs to people with disabilities in 93 developing countries around the world, providing renewed dignity, independence and hope through the gift of mobility, at no cost to the recipient.